SEEKING PEER REVIEWERS

 - Preferred E-mail address

-If interested, resumes should be submitted by e-mail in word format to NHEPeerReview@ed.gov by March 31, 2012.
-Please include “2012 NHEP Reviewer: in the subject line.
+If interested, resumes should be submitted by e-mail in word format to NHEPWebinar@seiservices.com by March 28, 2014.
+Additionally, interested reviewers should complete the Peer Reviewer Information Checklist and submit with your resume.
+Please include FY 2014 NHE Peer Review in the subject line.

 The Department of Education uses a panel of experts to evaluate each application submitted under this program.
 Each panel consists of three experts and includes persons who are not employees of the federal government.
 However, a reviewer cannot participate in the review process if a conflict of interest exists because: